A basic tomato basil salad to serve as a side dish with your main course meal.

 - You can mix it up but the tomatoes might get a bit mushy.
 Otherwise, just serve as is room temperature or cooled.

-- If you use store-bought tomatoes, which might be treated with pesticides, I recommend that you place them into a large bowl with water and a tbsp of citric acid.
+- If you use store-bought tomatoes, which might be treated with pesticides, I recommend that you place them into a large bowl with water and a tablespoon of citric acid.
 Citric acid won't harm your health but takes off all pesticides from your tomatoes.
 It comes clean off the tomato skin.

 - If you use larger tomatoes, cut them smaller or to your desired size.
 It's easier to eat bite-sized pieces.